I. In the course design phase

 - Proof-read your your exam carefully.
 What seems perfectly clear to you may be confusing for others.
 Enlist the help of your colleagues to read through your exam to make sure that the questions are clear and unambiguous.

 - Accessibility.
 Exams evaluate learning objectives and not the speed, manual dexterity, vision, hearing, or physical endurance of the learners.
-For students with disabilities, they can request for support that allows for different modes of exam through the Diversity, Inclusion and Integration (DII) unit.
-At DII, the examination accommodations provided include:
+For student with disabilities and special educational needs, they can request for support that allows for academic accommodations through the Student Accessibility Support (SAS) unit.
+At SAS, the examination accommodation provided include:

 - Separate venue